The Library: Copy & Paste Between Projects¶

 The Library is Kdenlive’s way to copy and paste sets of clips and transitions between different projects.
-As its name already hints at: it is not just a clipboard, but instead it is a library for all the things you in more than a single project.
+It is not just a clipboard, but instead it is a library for all the things you use in more than a single project.
 The Library came to life around Kdenlive 15.04 or so.
-Let’s right dive into how to use the library in your daily Kdenlive workflow!
+Let’s dive right into how to use the library in your daily Kdenlive workflow!

 Step 1: Copy Stuff to Your Library¶

 The Library is Kdenlive’s central place for copying and pasting between projects.